theandrew168/bronzebeard/docs/README.md

 loop:
     jal zero, loop
 ```
-Notice how the label ends with a colon when it is defined but when it is referenced.
+Notice how the label ends with a colon when it is defined but not when it is referenced.
 This is necessary to distinguish label definitions from other keywords.

 ### Instructions
 An instruction is the basic building block of any CPU.
-At a bare minimum, RISC-V supports 37 instructions (you can find a reference further down in this doc).
+At a bare minimum, RISC-V supports [37 instructions](https://github.com/theandrew168/bronzebeard/tree/master/docs#instructions-1).
-An instructions tells the CPU to do something with a given set of registers and/or immediate values.
+An instruction tells the CPU to do something with a given set of registers and/or immediate values.
 Registers are named 32-bit "slots" that the CPU can use to store information at runtime.
 Immediate values are typically integers of varying sizes (depending on the specific instruction at hand).